differentprogramming/lua-macro/README.md

 * `@section 'sectionname'` – specify inclusion points for macros that generate code non-locally.

 [macro directives that appear in OTHER places than the beginning of a line]:
-* `@apply` {[macro definitions]} – define and apply local macros inside of another macro.lua
+* `@apply` {[macro definitions]} – define and apply local macros inside of another macro.lua.
+This directive can only appear inside a macro body.
-* `@tostring(expression)`- turn parameter or macro expansion into a string.
+`@tostring(expression)`- turn parameter or macro expansion into a string.
 Especially useful for print out a macro to see how it expands.
 Note this system expands from right to left, so that parameters are fully expanded before they’re passed to other macros.
-* `@@` - *Concatinate tokens.*  The same as ## in the C preprocessor.
+`@@` - *Concatinate tokens.*  The same as ## in the C preprocessor.

+##The Anatomy of Macros

+Macros are templates that, wherever they match in the source that source is replaced with something else, and text elsewhere can be generated too.
+A *head* is a template describing the text that has to be matched to, it is a list of parameters with literal text between these parameters.
+The following kind of parameters exist:
+* those preceded by `?`: For a single expression or statement.
+These must be followed by a literal token as a delimeter and they match until they hit that token with the following caveats:
+1) the matcher is smart enough to know that ‘(‘ must have ‘)’ to match it, ‘[‘ matches ‘]’ and ‘{‘ matches ‘}’ when it sees one of those while scanning it will automatcially keep scanning till it finds the match, and won’t stop even for the token it’s looking for.
+It also knows about Lua statements, it knows that `if` ends in `end` that `for` is followed by `do` and then `end` etc.  It will skip over statements as well. *Third of all it WILL stop for a comma or a semicolon.*  If it stops for one of those early and the delimiter it’s looking for is not what it stopped on then the match fails and that macro won’t be substituted.
+* those preceded by `?,`:  For multiple expressions or statements.
+The same as `?` but in this case it is happy to skip over commas and semicolons.
+* those preceded by `??,`: For multiple expressions or statements or *no expression or statement.* The same as `?,` but won’t fail if it finds NOTHING before the delimiter.
+* those preceded by `?...`: Dumb matching till literal.
+This one knows nothing about lua syntax and simply matches tokens till it sees the literal that came after it in the head.
+It doesn’t treat parens specially or statements.
+* finally one with different rules `?1`:  Match *one* token.
+In this case it’s not necessary to have a literal token as a delimiter after or before, it knows to take exactly one token and stop.

+Note, if the same parameter appears more than once in the head, it’s used as a “guard”.
+If both inputs aren’t the same then the match fails.

+A *body* describes what the text that matches the head will be replaced with.
+There are two kinds of bodies, a body can be a template like the head or it can be a function.

+In a templated body, parameters are marked with a `?` in front of them.
+There is also a new kind of variable that doesn’t exist in the head.
+If you mark a name with `%` instead of `?` then it names a local variable instead of naming an input parameter.
+For each local a unique name is generated, this solves the problem of “variable capture” and makes macros “hygienic”.
+For people not familiar with the problem, this will require some explanation, which I will give later.
+Note that variable names and parameter names are taken from the same namespace, it’s an error to try to reuse the name of a parameter as the name of a variable.

+Macros have the following sections (all are optional except *head* and *body):*

+`head` - the head is a string listing input parameters and the literal tokens between them.
+This is what the text has to match in order to trigger the macro.
+`body` - the body can either be a string or a function, th if it’s a string it’s a list of literal tokens, input parameters, `new_tokens`
+`sections`
+`semantic_function`